 An Alternative Ending

 Before we leave the well at Sychar, let’s take one more trip into fantasy land.
-What if Ethan had not abandoned Ruth as we first imagined.
+What if Ethan had not abandoned Ruth as we first imagined?
 Let’s pick an alternative ending to his story and assume that he was struck with leprosy and was ostracized from society.
 (Leviticus 13:45-46) As in the scenario that we have already imagined for Ethan, Ruth would not have been able to marry again since her husband was still alive.
-If I were a script writer for a made-for-TV romance movie, I would depict Ethan as the lone Samaritan leper who came back to Jesus and thanked Him for his healing with the result of being the only one who went home totally healed that day (Luke 17:12-16) – the final restoration in Ruth’s life.
+If I were a script writer for a made-for-TV romance movie, I would depict Ethan as the lone Samaritan leper who came back to Jesus and thanked Him for his healing with the result of being the only one who went home that day not only healed of the leprosy but also totally restored from all the scars and disfigurement of the disease (Luke 17:12-16) – the final restoration in Ruth’s life.
 But even if this is too much of a storybook ending, Ruth did live happily ever after because she now had the seventh man at the well in her life.

 If you can bear just one more bit of creative history, let’s imagine that Ruth was even one of the “many women” who came to Jerusalem with Jesus at the time of the crucifixion.
 (Matthew 27:55, Mark 15:41) Granted, the Bible identifies these women as being from Galilee; however, it does not say that they came exclusively from that region – leaving the door at least partially cracked open to the idea that a Samaritan could have been among their number.
 If so, she was granted the wonderful privilege of being there in Jesus’ darkest hour just as He had been there for her in the dark hour of her soul.
 What a wonderful full-circle completion to the story!
 But even if Ruth was not privileged to be one of the consoling women at Jesus’ death, it is interesting that in telling the story of Mary Magdalene’s presence at the crucifixion Mark makes the point that she had one time been possessed by seven demons (Mark 16:9), suggesting that just as Jesus had been there for her, she now had the privilege to be there for Him.
 What a fitting conclusion this would have also been for the story of the woman at the well!